JiaweiZhuang/old_cloud_GC/README.md

 ## Running the GEOS-Chem CTM on cloud computing platforms

 * Run GEOS-Chem without buying local machines -- get a virtual Linux server on the cloud in seconds
+* No compilation error anymore -- all software and libraries are pre-installed
 * 1-month 4x5 standard chemistry simulation costs $1~2 -- no charge when you are not running the model
-* No compilation error anymore -- all software and libraries are pre-installed
+* Almost no limit on computational resources - pay for more whenever you need them

 (All the other files in this repo are for myself to build cloud environments.
 Users only need to look at this page.)